 Term 2 (full-time)

-This module examines the accounting treatment and financial management of insurance companies, developments within the regulatory environment and the risks facing insurance companies and pension plans.
+This module examines the financial management of insurance companies, developments within the regulatory environment and the risks facing insurance companies from their strategic financial management .

-The aim of this course is to provide a sound understanding of the environment in which businesses operate and introduce you to the basic concepts and analytical tools of strategic management.
+The aim of this module is to provide a sound understanding of the environment in which businesses operate and introduce you to the basic concepts and analytical tools of strategic management.

-It illustrates how ideas drawn from a number of disciplines, such as marketing, microeconomics, financial theory and organisational behaviour can be employed to address the central concerns of strategy.
+It illustrates how ideas drawn from a number of disciplines, such as marketing, microeconomics, financial theory and organisational behaviour can be employed to address the central concerns of strategy within financial services corporations.

 Risk Analysis and Modelling